-Disney has the connotations of childhood whimsy, of nostalgia and magic, of stories that make people happy.
+There’s a reason we’re bringing you Disney Medleys.
+Disney has the connotations of childhood whimsy; of nostalgia and magic, of stories that make people happy.
 They’re classics, and they’re classics filled with music.
-The most well-known Disney movies each have their iconic songs.
+The most well-known Disney movies each have iconic songs.
 The Little Mermaid (1989) has the song “Part Of Your World”.
 Aladdin (1992) has “A Whole New World”.
 Tarzan (1999) has “Strangers Like Me”.
 Frozen (2013) has “Let It Go”.
 The list goes on.
 Basically, there’s a lot of singing going on in Disney movies.

 Only a few characters ever commented on the fact that everyone is singing like Robert Philip from Enchanted (2007).
 He keeps wondering why everyone is joining in and is actively avoiding the musical outbursts in this scene.

 Then another well-known character that goes against the singing is Flynn Rider from Tangled (2010).
 He refused to sing “I’ve got a Dream” while slightly judging the content of the song, and was then coerced into singing about his dreams by a group of sword-wielding dreamers.